h2non/rocky/README.md

 - **replay:proxyRes** `opts, proxyRes, req, res` - Fired when a replay server respond
 - **replay:error** `opts, err, req, res` - Fired when the replay request fails

-For more information about events, see the [supported events](https://github.com/nodejitsu/node-http-proxy#listening-for-proxy-events)
+For more information about events, see the [events](https://github.com/nodejitsu/node-http-proxy#listening-for-proxy-events) fired by `http-proxy`

 #### Route#once(event, ...handler)